scipopt/gcg/doc/resources/devs/howtoadd/own-detector.md

 You also have to initialize the fields in struct SCIP_DetectorData afterwards.
 For freeing the detector data, see @ref DEC_ADDITIONALCALLBACKS.

-You may also add user parameters for your detector, see the parameters documentation of \SCIP for how to add user parameters and the method SCIPincludeDetectionBorderheur() in dec_connected.cpp for an example.
+You may also add user parameters for your detector, see the parameters documentation of SCIP for how to add user parameters.

 # Fundamental Callback Methods of a Detector {#DEC_FUNDAMENTALCALLBACKS}